JcBonassin/weather_today/README.md

 - Sign up for a API key on [OPENWEATHERMAP](https://openweathermap.org/).
 It's free
 - Sign up for a API key on [NEWSAPI](https://newsapi.org/).
 Also Free.
 - Sign up for a API key on [Abstract](https://app.abstractapi.com/).
-To get a precide timeZone on the location enquiry.
+To get a precise timeZone on the location enquiry.
 They've got a free plan too.
 So all cool.

 Please don't forget to create a `.env` for the root of the project.
 This will hide your API Keys and avoid to be published on your repository in case you fork it.